-Note that multiple versions of the .NET Framework can be loaded on a single computer at the same time.
+Note that multiple versions of the .NET Framework can coexist on a single computer at the same time.
 This means that you don't have to uninstall previous versions in order to install a later version.

 The .NET Framework for developers

-If you are a developer, you can choose any programming language that supports the .NET Framework to create your application.
-Because the .NET Framework provides language independence and interoperability, you can interact with other .NET Framework applications and components regardless of the language with which they were developed.
+If you're a developer, choose any programming language that supports the .NET Framework to create your apps.
+Because the .NET Framework provides language independence and interoperability, you interact with other .NET Framework apps and components regardless of the language with which they were developed.

-To develop .NET Framework applications or components, do the following:
+To develop .NET Framework apps or components, do the following:

-Select the .NET Framework language or languages that you will use to develop your applications.
-A number of languages are available, including Visual Basic, C#, Visual F#, and C++ from Microsoft.
-(A programming language that allows you to develop applications for the .NET Framework adheres to the Common Language Infrastructure (CLI) specification.)
+Select the language or languages supported by the .NET Framework that you intend to use to develop your apps.
+A number of languages are available, including Visual Basic, C#, Visual F#, and C++/CLI from Microsoft.
+(A programming language that allows you to develop apps for the .NET Framework adheres to the Common Language Infrastructure (CLI) specification.)

-Select and install the development environment that you will use to create your applications and that supports your selected programming language or languages.
-The Microsoft integrated development environment for .NET Framework applications is Visual Studio.
-It's available in a number of retail and free editions.
+Select and install the development environment to use to create your apps and that supports your selected programming language or languages.
+The Microsoft integrated development environment (IDE) for .NET Framework apps is Visual Studio.
+It's available in a number of editions.

-For more information on developing apps that target the .NET Framework, see Development Guide.
+For more information on developing apps that target the .NET Framework, see the Development Guide.

 |Overview||Provides detailed information for developers who build apps that target the .NET Framework.|